-Very few places in Australia can produce the amount of saltwater action that can be enjoyed in and around the islands, and fly fishing is no exception.
+Very few places in Australia can produce the amount of saltwater action that can be enjoyed at the Mackerel Islands, and fly fishing is no exception.

-The Mackerel Islands has hosted individuals as well as fly fishing groups up to 30 without any problem, and produce upward of 70 species of fish, including mega class fish, in a week.
-Truly a fly fisher’s dream.
+We’ve hosted individuals as well as groups of up to 30 people, producing upward of 70 species of fish in a week, including mega class fish.
+Truly a bucket list experience and a fly fisher’s dream.

-All the islands and sandy cays in the group produce quality fish, both from shore and a boat.
+All the islands and sandy cays in the Mackerel Islands group produce quality fish, from shore or from a boat.
 Both options can produce sessions which would be hard to beat anywhere in the world.

 Thevenard Island beach fishing reliably produces trevally, permit, queenfish, northwest snapper, various cod species, long tom and coral trout.

-If you’re staying on the islands, you can hire a boat or book a personal charter to experience the mega action.
+If you’re staying on the islands, you can hire a boat or book a fishing charter to experience the mega action.

 Either 8 or 9 weight rods with intermediate line should cover all the bases.

 10-12 weight rods with fast sinking line are the go.
 You will encounter larger fish hanging on the drop offs, so a fast sinking line will get you in the zone for the trophy fish, which are there just waiting for your fly.